Serhiy Ostapenko: The revolution

-Statesman career
+Political career

 After the Directorate of Ukraine forced Pavlo Skoropadskyi to emigrate, Ostapenko, being a member of the Ukrainian SR party and was appointed to the socialist government of Volodymyr Chekhivsky as the minister of trade and industry.
 In February 1919 when the government of Ukraine had to relocate out of Kyiv to Vinnytsia with the advancing Bolshevik forces, Ostapenko discontinued his membership with the Ukrainian SRs.
 After the resignation of several ministers from the government he was performing the duties of the minister of political agitation and propaganda.
 On February 6, 1919 he participated as the representative of the Ukrainian government in the negotiations with the Chief of staff of the French military forces of Colonel Freidenberg (see Entente intervention) at the railroad station of Birzula, near Odesa.
 The Ukrainians were requesting from the representatives of the Entente recognition of the sovereignty of Ukraine, allowing it to participate at the Paris Peace Conference, and several other important factors.
 After the negotiations brought no results the government of Chekhivsky resigned.

 The Directorate of Ukraine requested Ostapenko who was appointed to find the understanding (?) with the members of the Entente to form another government.
 His government was composed mostly out of more liberal-democratic representatives, but as the government did not bring any real results in the short period of time in couple of months it was replaced by the government of more socially oriented Borys Martos.
 Ostapenko found no place in the new government was found and he moved for couple of months to Galicia.

 Professor's career

-After some successes at the Bolshevik front and the liberation of Podilia, he moved to Kamianets-Podilskyi that since June 1919 served as the temporary administrative center of the Ukrainian People's Republic until the end of 1919.
-Still unable to find a job Ostapenko applied to the Kamyanets-Podilsky State University that was hiring numerous professors and private-docents in various fields.
+After some successes at the Bolshevik front and the liberation of Podolia, he moved to Kamianets-Podilskyi that since June 1919 served as the temporary administrative center of the Ukrainian People's Republic until the end of 1919.
+Still unable to find a job, Ostapenko applied to the Kamyanets-Podilsky State University that was hiring numerous professors and private-docents in various fields.

-On July 18, 1919 the minister of education Anton Krushelnytsky accepted his application by the reference of the University's first rector Ilarion Ohienko.
+On 18 July 1919 the minister of education Anton Krushelnytsky accepted his application by the reference of the University's first rector Ilarion Ohienko.
 Ostapenko became a private-docent at the Department of Statistics of the University's Jurisprudential School and started his work in October 1919.
-On November 5, 1919 the council of the University's professors asked him to lecture the political economy beside his classes of statistics.
-On February 25, 1920 Ostapenko was confirmed as the permanent docent of the Department of Political Economy and Statistics.
-In May 1920 the guberniya administration published his books The course of statistics and demographics of 3,500 releases and The important characteristics of the Ukrainian ethnicity in comparison to other ethnics of 1,500.
+On 5 November 1919 the council of the University's professors asked him to lecture the political economy beside his classes of statistics.
+On 25 February 1920 Ostapenko was confirmed as the permanent docent of the Department of Political Economy and Statistics.
+In May 1920 the governorate administration published his books The course of statistics and demographics of 3,500 releases and The important characteristics of the Ukrainian ethnicity in comparison to other ethnics of 1,500.